pawanmsr/pawanmsr.github.io/_posts/2025-04-11-classical-ml.markdown

 Inference cost can be saved for miniature models by shipping them with user applications.
 Additionally, inference will no longer require an API call.
 Programming the algorithm in application native language can become a bottleneck.
 A web application will usually need the forward propagation programmed in javascript or typescript, for instance.

-Models that can retrain or fine tune themselves in short durations (~ 10s of seconds) on at least a few types of devices, can be shipped with user applications.
+Models that can retrain or fine tune themselves in short durations (~ 10s of seconds) on at least a few types of devices, can be shipped with user application.
 Repeated retraining can lead to slow-downs and heat-up that might force users to review the application negatively.
 Moreover, there can be minor differences in parameter values if trained on non-standard host devices, due to non-availability or differences in data types within the processors.

-## Capabilities of Language Generation Models
+## Capabilities of Language Generation

 Tokens are basic data units of language models.
 One or more tokens combine to form larger units of language (such as words and sentences).
 Models predict generation probabilities of tokens.
 Heuristics can be applied to these probabilities to change to outcome of the generated text.